 5) Check to see if the black screen on your Asus laptop issue has been resolved.
 If yes, then great!
 If the black screen persists, please try Fix 4, below.

 Fix 4: Restart the explorer.exe process

-Explorer.exe manages the desktop, taskbar and other processes on your laptop, so if it’s closed in your system, your desktop and taskbar will become invisible and your screen goes into black.
-In this case, you will need to restart the process to see if it solved the problem.
+Explorer.exe manages the desktop, taskbar, and other processes on your laptop, so if it’s closed in your system, your desktop and taskbar will become invisible and your screen will go black.
+In this case, you will need to restart the process to see if it solves the problem.

 3) Restart your laptop to see if the black screen issue has been eliminated.
 If it’s still no joy, please move on to Fix 5, below.